Trading biases to avoid as a novice trader

 Herd bias is particularly common among novice traders, who often follow trends because they don’t have the confidence or experience to make their own decisions.

-Examples of herd bias
+Examples of herd bias: how to avoid it

 The key thing to avoiding herd bias is to do your research, think for yourself and make trading decisions based on the information available, not on mob mentality.